N.B. This article was revised and expanded 7 March 2019.

-In time for Halloween, two Tennessee locations have announced that they’ve been declared certifiably haunted after being investigated by paranormal investigators.
+In time for Halloween, two Tennessee locations–Ruby Falls and Bolivar’s Magnolia Manor (see my coverage in my article “13 More Southern Rooms with a Boo“–have announced that they’ve been declared certifiably haunted after being investigated by paranormal investigators.

 Ruby Falls 1720 South Scenic Highway Chattanooga

 If you’ve spent any time driving within 100 miles of Ruby Falls, you will recognize this name.
-Along with Rock City—located just up the mountain—Ruby Falls has engaged in an extensive advertising campaign along roadsides, on barn roofs and in hotel lobby brochure racks throughout the Deep South.
-Their advertising campaigns have made Ruby Falls and Rock City have become synonymous with tourism throughout the region.
+Along with Rock City—located just up the mountain—Ruby Falls has engaged in an extensive advertising campaign along roadsides, on barn roofs, and in hotel lobby brochure racks throughout the Deep South.
+Their advertising campaigns have made Ruby Falls and Rock City synonymous with tourism throughout the region.

 Ruby Falls—not to be confused with Anna Ruby Falls in Unicoi State Park in North Georgia—is a cave in Lookout Mountain that ends in a marvelous waterfall.
 The cave is accessible via elevator from a castle-like visitors’ center above.
 Earlier this month, paranormal investigators searched for evidence of the paranormal both in the visitors’ center and in the cave itself.
 After looking at the evidence, Stones River Paranormal determined that there are spirits in the location.